mudassirmushtaq/csup/README.md

                         ContainerSecurity image tag
-  -r, --report          output the test results when tests have completed -p, --policy          output the compliance status when tests have completed -c CVSS, --cvss CVSS  CVSS Score greater than or equal to this value will
+  -r, --report          output the test results when tests have completed -p, --policy          output the compliance status when tests have completed --json                returns the data as a JSON object instead of formatted
-                        return a non-zero exit
-  -m, --malware         if malware is discovered and this flag is set, a non-
-                        zero exit will occur
-  -P, --pups            if Potentially Unwanted Software is discovered and
-                        this flag is set, a non-zero exit will occur --json                returns the data as a JSON object instead of formatted text
+                        text
 ```